MGamalE/Android-CICD/README.md

 ## Getting Started With CI ⚡

- To get start with build CI piplines, you should use **Actions tab** or create a new **YAML** file, then you could setup your workflow, please checkout [Metadata syntax for GitHub Actions](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions) :monocle_face:
+ To get start with build CI pipelines, you should use **Actions tab** or create a new **YAML** file, then you could setup your workflow, please checkout [Metadata syntax for GitHub Actions](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions) :monocle_face:

  ### How to create your own workflow